 HRPDC provides training on the use of the document on a regular basis at their Chesapeake Office in the Board Room.
 The training lasts approximately 3 hours.
-Participants are presented with a Certificate of Completion for attending the course and are awarded 3.0 Professional Development Hours (PDHs).
+Participants are presented with a Certificate of Completion for the completion of the course and are awarded 3.0 Continuing Education Units (CEUs) or Professional Development Hours (PDHs).
 There is a nominal charge for these training sessions to recover the reproduction costs of the Training Manuals that are provided.
-Training may also be provided "Off-site" at participating agencies and localities, when requested.